nikitavoloboev/data/docs/programming-languages/javascript/js-libraries/react/react-components.md

 I now am using [Solid](../../js-libraries/solid.md) for all my web apps and static sites, so trying to port many useful hooks from here for Solid.

 [React Spectrum](https://github.com/adobe/react-spectrum) has quality UI components.
+[React TS Form](https://github.com/iway1/react-ts-form) is great for form handling.

 ## Notes